gjsjohnmurray/isfs-root-tuner/README.md

-# InterSystems Server-Side Workspace Root Tuner
+# InterSystems Server-Side Workspace Folder Tuner

 This extension allows you to tune InterSystems server-side workspace root folders as you work, toggling whether or not they show mapped, generated and system items.